levithomason/fluentui/sci-spk/README.md

 ## Semantic Codebase Intelligence (SCI)

-Semantic Codebase Intelligence (SCI) is both data a method that involves understanding and interpreting a codebase at a deep, meaningful level, beyond the mere syntactic structure of the code.
+Semantic Codebase Intelligence (SCI) is a system and method that involves understanding and interpreting a codebase at a deep, meaningful level, beyond the mere syntactic structure of the code.
 This involves extracting and using high-level concepts, relationships, and patterns from the codebase, as well as inferring the intentions, strategies, and design patterns of the programmers who wrote the code.

 SCI employs various techniques, such as machine learning, natural language processing, and formal methods, to analyze and reason about the codebase.
 The insights gained from SCI can be used for a variety of purposes, such as improving code quality, facilitating code reviews, guiding refactoring efforts, detecting bugs, and supporting software maintenance and evolution.

-SCI is foreground, situational, and rapidly changing information that should be made accessible and interactive to a model(s).
-It is also a method that produces this data.
+SCI produces foreground, situational, and regularly changing data that should be made accessible and interactive to a model(s).

 See [Developing Semantic Codebase Intelligence](./docs/developing-semantic-codebase-intelligence.md).